Shoulder Injuries in Calisthenics and Yoga: Understanding Risk, Prevention and Rehabilitation

 By Sarah Milner

-Callisthenics, a form of exercise involving bodyweight movements, has gained immense popularity for its ability to build strength, flexibility, and muscular endurance without the need for equipment.
+Calisthenics, a form of exercise involving bodyweight movements, has gained immense popularity for its ability to build strength, flexibility, and muscular endurance without the need for equipment.
 Yoga has long been celebrated for its holistic benefits, including improved flexibility, strength, and mental well-being.
 However, despite their many advantages, yoga and cali can sometimes lead to injuries if not practised with proper technique and awareness.
 One of the most common areas susceptible to injury during practice is the shoulder.

 The anatomy of the shoulder